-The University of Michigan Brachial Plexus Program is a leader of evidence-based research on neonatal brachial plexus palsy.
+The University of Michigan Brachial Plexus and Peripheral Nerve Program is a leader of evidence-based research on peripheral nerve condition and brachial plexus palsy.
 From rigorous study design to data analysis and interpretation, our mission is to forward research efforts to evaluate and improve patients’ overall function and quality of life, including physical, emotional, mental, and social aspects.
 Our interdisciplinary setting provides the collaborative opportunity to investigate the most innovative ideas that lie at the junction of different specialties.
 We hope to understand more about this condition and its diagnosis, evaluation and treatment.
-Your participation is very important, and your willingness to share your experiences will help physicians and researchers to provide better services to you and future NBPP patients.
-If you are an NBPP patient and you are interested in advancing the treatment of NBPP by sharing your experiences or participating in non-invasive studies, please call 734 936-5017.
+Your participation is very important, and your willingness to share your experiences will help physicians and researchers to provide better services to you and future patients.

 Current Areas of Investigation